mjkaufer/Messer/README.md

 ## Warnings

-facebook-chat-api@1.0.6 is currently broken - use 1.0.5 instead until the problem is resolved
+facebook-chat-api@1.0.6 relies on a version of node which requires basic ES6 support - use facebook-chat-api@1.0.5 if you have an older version of node

 ## Contributing